RubixML/Server/README.md

 | GET | /server/dashboard/events | Subscribe to the dashboard events stream. |

 #### Web Interface
 The HTTP server provides its own high-level user interface to the REST API it exposes under the hood.
-To access the web UI, navigate to `http://hostname:port` using your web browser.
+To access the web UI, navigate to `http://hostname:port` (or `https://hostname:port` if using a secure socket connection) using your web browser.

 ![Server Web UI Screenshot](https://raw.githubusercontent.com/RubixML/Server/master/docs/images/server-web-ui-screenshot.png)